Joek1964/100-days-of-code/log.md

 **Thoughts:** Its actually getting interesting!

+### Day 18: Sunday August 18, 2024

+##### (delete me or comment me out)

+**Today's Progress**:
+I was able to make the "Add to cart" button interactive

+-Created another JavaScript file with an empty array in it to store the items clicked in the cart and added a data attribute to the button

 <!-- ### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.